 Riis Park Beach Bazaar

-Couldn’t swing a Hamptons trip with the weird midweek timing?
-Head to the Rockaways instead for DJ sets, an abundance of food vendors (like Ample Hills Creamery, Pizza Moto and Super Burrito) and, you know, the beach.
+Couldn’t swing a Hamptons trip this year?
+Head to the Rockaways instead for danceable soul music from Freddy DeBoe Band, an abundance of food vendors (like Ample Hills Creamery, Pizza Moto and Rockaway Clam Bar) and, you know, the beach.

 16702 Rockaway Beach Blvd., Queens; riisparkbeachbazaar.com

 Celebrate red, white and blue rosé at this rooftop winery.
-Along with a food truck serving up barbecue and plenty of (duh) wine, you’ll find cornhole for playing, hammocks for relaxing and some pretty stunning views (for Instagramming).
+Along with food from Dinosaur Bar-B-Que and plenty of (duh) wine, you’ll find cornhole for playing, hammocks for relaxing and some pretty stunning views (for Instagramming).
+Admission is $30, but that’s a small price to avoid fighting the crowds at Brooklyn Bridge Park, if you ask us.

 299 Sands St., Building 275, Brooklyn; 703-582-8609 or rooftopreds.com

-The waterfront market offers a prime viewing spot for the fireworks.
-Before the show begins, you can shop, hang out in the all-Queens beer garden and nosh on everything from lobster rolls to pizza to ”donnolis“ (the cannoli-doughnut hybrid you never knew you needed).
+What better way to spend a midweek day off than at the flea market?
+Shop, hang out in the all-Queens beer garden and nosh on everything from lobster rolls to pizza to “donnolis” (the cannoli-doughnut hybrid you never knew you needed).

 50 Bowery; 646-630-8057 or thecrownnyc.com